You can only create Externally Owned Accounts (EOA) for signing transactions. For details, see the Account Types guide.

 chainId

-is a required field that uniquely identifies the blockchain network to ensure your transaction is processed on the intended chain.
-Use the appropriate chain ID for the network on which you want to build transactions.
+appropriate chain ID for the network on which you want to build transactions.

-The following example code shows how to sign a transaction object.
+represents the maximum priority fee per unit of gas.The following example code shows how to sign a transaction.

 const responseObject = await circleDeveloperSdk.signTransaction({

-walletID: '<wallet-id>',
+walletID: "<wallet-id>",

-transaction: txObject, // Pass the transaction object
+transaction: txObjectString, // Pass the transaction object

 });